 TIME INVOLVED: 92 weeks of treatment; 33 visits over 24 months

-REQUIREMENTS: Age 55-85; stable on memory medication for 3 months or no memory medications, 8 MRIs, 3 Lumbar punctures, 1 PET scan, study partner is required.
-MMSE 22-30
+REQUIREMENTS: Age 55-85; stable on memory medication for 3 months or no memory medications; 7 MRIs, Lumbar Puncture optional, 1 PET scan; study partner is required.

-DESCRIPTION: Double blind, randomized, placebo controlled, pilot PK/PD, evaluating tau acetylation inhibitor salsalate for mild to moderate Alzheimer’s Disease.
+DESCRIPTION: Double blind, randomized, placebo controlled, pilot PK/PD, evaluating tau acetylation inhibition for Salsalate in mild-to-moderate Alzheimer’s disease.
 Salsalate is a non-steroidal anti-inflammatory (NSAID), which is used to treat arthritis.
-Salsalate is being tested here for its property to inhibit tau acetylation, thus preventing tau aggregation.
+Salsalate is being tested here for its property to inhibit tau acetylation, which may play a role in tau aggregation.

-REQUIREMENTS: The age range is 50-85, with diagnosis of AD, MMSE 14-30.
-Subject agrees to LP, MRI, PET (amyloid and tau), cognitive testing study partner.
+REQUIREMENTS: Age 50-85 with diagnosis of AD; MMSE 14-30.
+Subject agrees to LP, MRI, PET (amyloid and tau), cognitive testing and must have a study partner.

 TIME INVOLVED: 58 weeks total (up to 42 days of screening period, 48 weeks treatment, and 4-week post-treatment observation period)

 DESCRIPTION: A phase 2, randomized, double-blind, placebo-controlled trial to evaluate the efficacy and safety of BHV-4157 in patients with mild to moderate Alzheimer’s Disease.
 BHV-4157 is an optimized prodrug of the glutamatergic agent, riluzole, which is currently used to treat ALS.
 Preclinical model suggests that BHV-4157 has neuroprotective effects from AD-related pathology and cognitive dysfunction.
 The medication is an oral tablet taken once daily.